 4. We believe that Government should not create a software ecosystem for a specific product.
 It should restrict its role to being a market maker or to making public platforms (e.g. UID, GST) that have open access.

 6. We believe that urgency is important.
-There are favorable international market conditions right now and quick action on policy and institutional fronts can recreate the East Asian miracle for India in SPI.
+There are favourable international market conditions right now and quick action on policy and institutional fronts can recreate the East Asian miracle for India in SPI.

 Until now, there has only been anecdotal data available for SPI.
 To address this issue, in partnership with Prof. Sharique Hasan of Stanford GSB, we have put in place an industry metrics program.
 This will yield a stream of Product Industry Monitor reports.
 These will offer policy makers credible industry data for effective policy making.
 The first Product Industry Monitor report was released in February 2014.

-Policy advocacy is an action of reaching out to government, regulators and public institutions to seek their support for policy recommendations made by iSPIRT to meet its objectives.
+Policy advocacy is an act of reaching out to government, regulators and public institutions to seek their support for policy recommendations made by iSPIRT to meet its objectives.

 iSPIRT is leading following important Policy advocacy initiatives at present